Key 9 - Living in Awe

 How Awe can radically transform your experience of being alive

 "Under the running sea of our theories and scientific explanations

 — Abraham Heschel

-Planetary Humans are awe-based and oriented toward sustaining within their awareness the outrageous mystery and wonder of their astounding circumstances: of living on a planet that is permeated by millions of species, that he or she is part of that matrix of life, that each human being has a physical structure comprised of trillions of cells, that he or she abides within or as a mysterious presence of subjectivity, within a cosmic situation that has seemingly been running for billions of years - a cosmos possessing a mind-numbing array
+Planetary Humans are awe-based and oriented toward sustaining within their awareness the profound mystery and wonder of our life circumstances: of living on a planet that is permeated by millions of species, that we are each a part of that immense matrix of life, that each human being has a physical structure comprised of trillions of highly complex cells, that we each abide within or as a mysterious presence of subjectivity, with a cosmic situation that has seemingly been running for billions of years - a cosmos possessing

 From the extremely tiny domain of the quantum particle, to the immensity of galactic and cosmic scales;